altinkuko/medical_center_fe/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Add Bootstrap

+Install ngx-bootstrap and bootstrap:

+npm install ngx-bootstrap bootstrap --save

+This line installs Bootstrap 3 nowadays, but can install Bootstrap 4 in the future.
+Keep in mind ngx-bootstrap supports both versions.

+    Open src/app/app.module.ts and add:

+    import { AlertModule } from 'ngx-bootstrap';
+    ...
+    @NgModule({
+    ...
+    imports: [AlertModule.forRoot(), ... ],
+    ...
+    })

+    Open angular-cli.json (for angular6 and later file name changed to angular.json ) and insert a new entry into the styles array:

+    "styles": [
+    "styles.css",
+    "node_modules/bootstrap/dist/css/bootstrap.min.css"
+    ],